Tommy’s is the largest charity carrying out research into pregnancy loss and premature birth in the UK.

 Our research network is now one of the biggest in Europe.
 Hundreds of doctors and midwives work together across the Tommy’s research centre network to improve the safety of pregnancy and birth for mother and baby.

-At these centres we have specialist clinics that care for women at risk of pregnancy complications, and where couples have the opportunity to participate in some of our research trials.
+We have clinics at each of out research centres that care for women at risk of pregnancy complications or loss, and where couples have the opportunity to participate in some of our research trials.

 When a baby dies after 24 weeks of gestation, it is called a stillbirth.
 Around 2.6 million babies are stillborn each year.
 Tommy’s research is helping to change this.